pj8912/php_blog_restapi/README.md

 API is basically a messenger or a waiter between running software
   <blockquote>
-  <p>example: login/register using [google, fb, apple,...] and other companies that provide api for authentication
+  <p>example: login/register using [google, fb, apple,...] and other companies that provide api for authentication.<br>
     if you have an gmail(goggle) account you can use that to register in our website which creates your own account in our network
     </p>